netzgut/integral-swift/Docs/symbols.md

 * `Symbols.lazy`: The symbol is evaluated on first use.
 * `Symbols.dynamic`: The symbol factory is evaluated on every access.

+All three have the argument `isDefault: Bool = false` which marks the Symbol as overridable.
+Non-`default` Symbols can't be overriden and will throw a `fatalError`.
+Also, registering two `default` Symbols under the same key is forbidden.

 ## SymbolKeys

 Strings can be used to identify a `Symbol`.